pedrotgn/pyactor/docs/remote_tuto.rst

 ================================================================================

-This example shows the basis on setting a remote communication and sending tell methods.
+This example shows the basis on setting a remote communication and sending tell requests.
 This is the full code of this sample, which you can find and test in ``pyactor\examples\Remote\s1_server.py``:

 .. literalinclude:: ../examples/Remote/s1_server.py